 - 12.1 In addition to the Regulations, inspectors should be aware of other legislation relevant to their work in this area.
 This includes current animal welfare legislation, which requires those with responsibility for animals to care for them properly and imposes a duty of care on them to take reasonable steps to ensure that their animal's welfare needs are met. - 12.2 The Animal Welfare Act 2006 defines who is considered to be responsible for an animal. - 12.3 The law is clear that a person becomes responsible for an animal by virtue of ownership or where they can be said to have assumed responsibility for its day-to-day care.
-This includes those who assume responsibility for the animal on a temporary basis, for example, keepers and carers such as the owner's friends, neighbours and relatives, and staff at livery yards. - 12.4 Those responsible for animals are required to provide for the following five basic welfare needs: - a.
+This includes those who assume responsibility for the animal on a temporary basis, for example, keepers and carers such as an owner's friends, neighbours and relatives, and staff at livery yards. - 12.4 Those responsible for animals are required to provide for the following five basic welfare needs: - a.
 A suitable environment; - b.
-A suitable diet: - c.
+A suitable diet; - c.
 The ability to exhibit normal behaviour patterns; - d.
 Housed with, or apart from, other animals; and - e.
-Protection from pain, suffering, injury and disease. - 12.5 This means that people such as owners, keepers and carers may commit an offence if they do not take reasonable steps to ensure these welfare needs are met.
-They may also commit an offence if an act, or failure to act, causes an animal to suffer unnecessarily. - 12.6 Guidance on how these needs might be met is included in the Equine Codes of Practice issued by DEFRA for England in 2010, accessible here:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/700200/horses-welfare-codes-of-practice-april2018.pdf. - 12.7 Further advice is contained in the Compendium published by the National Equine Welfare Council and is available here: newc.co.uk - 12.8 Inspectors must also comply with their professional responsibilities set out in the RCVS Code of Professional Conduct for Veterinary Surgeons available here: Code of Professional Conduct for Veterinary Surgeons - Professionals (rcvs.org.uk).
-The supporting guidance provides further advice on the acceptable standards of professional practice.
+Protection from pain, suffering, injury and disease. - 12.5 This means that people such as owners, keepers, and carers may commit an offence if they do not take reasonable steps to ensure these welfare needs are met.
+They may also commit an offence if an act, or failure to act, causes an animal to suffer unnecessarily. - 12.6 Guidance on how these needs might be met is included in the Code of practice for the welfare of horses, ponies, donkeys and their hybrids issued by DEFRA. - 12.7 Further advice is contained in the compendium published by the National Equine Welfare Council and is available here. - 12.8 Inspectors must also comply with their professional responsibilities set out in the RCVS Code of Professional Conduct for Veterinary Surgeons.
+The supporting guidance provides further advice on the acceptable standards of professional practise.

-Part 13: Inspecting Polo Establishments
+Part 13: Inspecting polo establishments

-- 13.1 In some cases, inspectors may be asked by local authorities to conduct inspections of polo establishments where horses are being let out on hire for riding or polo lessons, or for use in providing instruction in riding for payment, or both. - 13.2 The Hurlingham Polo Association ("HPA") governs the sport of Polo in the UK.
-Polo Clubs and their players are members and pay an annual fee.
-Whilst ponies might be hired by HPA members for any polo activity including lessons, not all are and you do not need to be an HPA member to play polo within a polo school or academy. - 13.3 The majority of licensed establishments will conduct their business at or will be affiliated to one of the member clubs. - 13.4 Inspectors should follow the guidance in this document as this explains how the Regulations apply.
-However, the Association of Polo Schools and Pony Hirers ("APSPH") has produced some general information on how polo establishments operate to assist inspectors with their inspections.
-The APSPH information note is attached at Annex D.
+- 13.1 In some cases, inspectors may be asked by local authorities to conduct inspections of polo establishments where horses are being let out on hire for riding or polo lessons, or for use in providing instruction in riding for payment, or both. - 13.2 The Hurlingham Polo Association (HPA) governs the sport of polo in the UK.
+Polo clubs and their players are members and pay an annual fee.
+Whilst ponies might be hired by HPA members for any polo activity including lessons, not all are, and you do not need to be an HPA member to play polo within a polo school or academy. - 13.3 The majority of licensed establishments will conduct their business at or will be affiliated to one of the member clubs. - 13.4 Inspectors should follow the guidance in these guidelines as they explains how the Regulations apply.
+However, the Association of Polo Schools and Pony Hirers (APSPH) has produced some general information on how polo establishments operate, to assist inspectors with their inspections.
+The is attached at Annex D.

-Annex A: Higher Standards
+Annex A: Higher standards

-- 1. There are 8 required higher standards and 5 optional higher standards. - 2.
-To qualify as meeting higher standards, the Riding Establishment needs to achieve all the required higher standards as well as 50% of the optional higher standards.
+- 1. There are eight required higher standards and five optional higher standards. - 2.
+To qualify as meeting higher standards, a riding establishment needs to achieve all the required higher standards as well as 50% of the optional higher standards.